PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

 \subsubsection{\textit{VAR}}

 For fairness of comparison, we design a baseline method that also takes advantage of noisy and noise-free image pairs.
-To derive it, we define $Y_i = \set{y_j : x_j = x_i}$ as the set of all pixels of $y$ for which the corresponding pixel in $x$ has the same intensity as $x_i$.
+To derive it, we define $Y_i = \set{y_j : x_j = x_i}$ as the set of all pixels of $y$ for which the corresponding pixels in $x$ have the same intensity as $x_i$.
 This approach is based on the variance across the pixel sets $Y_i$.
 First, the theoretical mean of $Y_i$ is $x_i$, and hence we can compute the empirical variance of $Y_i$

-We additionally have that $y_j \simPG[x_i]$.
+Additionally, $y_j \simPG[x_i]$.
 Thus, according to Equation~\eqref{eq:statpoisgaus}, $\mathbb{V} [Y_i] \approx \frac{x_i}{a} + b^2$.
 Using this observation, we select $a, b$ such that the above approximation holds as closely as possible between the two values for any given $i$, where $\mathbb{V} [Y_i]$ is computed using Equation~\eqref{eq:var_emp_var}.
 Finally, we obtain an estimation of $a,b$ by computing

 In our experiments, images have 8-bit depth, and thus we only have 256 possible values for $x_i$.
 Hence, we can expect that sufficiently many pixels share the same intensity.
-But this assumption is a limitation of this method, because it relies on images having few different pixel intensities (sparse histogram) and having a large dynamic range to get robust empirical variance values $\mathbb{V} [Y_i]$.
-Further, note that in Equation~\eqref{eq:var}, the same intensity level $x_i$ is appearing in the sum $\card{Y_i}$ times, and thus introduces bias.
+However, this assumption limits this method, because it relies on images that have a few different pixel intensities, i.e., a sparse histogram, and that have a large dynamic range to get robust empirical variance values $\mathbb{V} [Y_i]$.
+Further, note that in Equation~\eqref{eq:var}, the same intensity level $x_i$ is appearing in the sum $\card{Y_i}$ times, and thus introduces a bias.